Home Hall-Hire Contact Us Local Places Clubs Community Business Hallmark Links

 • Village Scouting

-Report by the Bucks Free Press, High Wycombe 1934
+Report in the Bucks Free Press, High Wycombe 1934

 It was New Year in 1934, when Lacey Green hit the headlines of the national newspapers.
 It was a notoriety that the village did not want, for Fleet Street proclaimed that seven people had died over Christmas period because of pollution of water supplies during the drought.